 Mayes Family Services has started their own special memorial tree planting program in partnership with the City of Morristown.
 Learn more by clicking on this link: Mayes Living Memorial Tree Program.

 The objective of the Morristown Tree Board is to help citizens make informed decisions about the preservation, planting and care of trees within our community.

 Responsibilities include developing, reviewing and recommending policies that carry out the intent of the Morristown Tree Ordinance, coordinating publicity concerning trees and tree programs, providing assistance and information to the public, coordinating donations of trees or money to purchase trees, and to hear citizens concerns regarding tree problems during scheduled meetings.

 The Tree Board meets at 11:00 AM on the second Wednesday of the month in the Community Room at the Morristown City Center.
 The board may not meet every month.
-For more information on the next scheduled meeting, please contact the Department of Community Development at (423) 585-4624
+For more information on the next scheduled meeting, please contact Jennifer Gentry at the Parks and Recreation office at (423) 586-0260